-Cruise lines spend millions convincing you that sailing from Britain is some sort of revolutionary convenience breakthrough.
-The truth?
-It’s simply swapping one set of travel hassles for another – but the trade-offs can work brilliantly in your favor if you choose the right port and manage expectations properly.
+Cruise lines spend millions trying to convince you that sailing from Britain is some sort of revolutionary convenience breakthrough.
+It’s simply swapping one set of travel hassles for another, but the trade-offs can work brilliantly in your favour if you choose the right port and manage expectations properly.

 Southampton: The Undisputed Champion